-How do you get all this done?
+How do you do all of this?

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Web Traffic System – Traffic-Getting Plugins
+WordPress Traffic Automation System – Traffic Plugins

-- Post comments automatically to other blogs
+- Distribute comments automatically to other blogs

 Download URL: https://jetpack.com/

-(Connect Jetpack to your WordPress.com account)
+(Make sure that Jetpack is connected to your WordPress.com account)

 Next, activate the Publicize feature …

-(Activate the Publicize feature on Jetpack)
+(Activate the Publicize feature)